giantswarm/docs/src/content/getting-started/understand-connectivity/_index.md

 ## Step 4: Allowing specific pod to pod access

-Doing a step further, you can allow specific pod to pod access.
-In the following example, we allow the `debug-toolbox` pod to access the `hello-world` pod on port `8080` only, any other traffic will be blocked.
+Going a step further, pod-to-pod access can be enabled for specific pods.
+The following example allows the `debug-toolbox` pod to access the `hello-world` pod on port `8080` only, rejecting all other traffic.

+__Note__: This policy is written as an ingress rule targeting the `hello-world` pod but could have been equivalently written as an egress rule targeting the `debug-toolbox` pod.
+The NetworkPolicy implementation is stateful, meaning writing a separate rule allowing responses to permitted requests isn't necessary.

 ```yaml
 kind: NetworkPolicy